ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual.md

 Range partitioning is commonly used with date data types in situations where it is necessary to manipulate historical data.

 The only partition condition that is supported when defining a partition is 'LESS THAN'.

-Default partitions are supported via the 'DEFAULT' clause.
+Default partitions can be defined using 'DEFAULT' clause and also can be omitted.
+Keep noted when creating a range partitioned table because default table cannot be deleted from the partitioned table with a default partition and default table cannot be added to the partitioned table without default partition.

 The following is an example of range partitioning: